carla-simulator/carla/Docs/map_customization.md

 # Map customization

 ## Creating a new map
-Notes:
+!!!
+Bug
- - As creating a map from scratch with the Carla tools causes a crash with UE4.17.2 (Issue [#99](https://github.com/carla-simulator/carla/issues/99)), this guide will suggest dupplicating an existing level instead of creating one from scratch.
+ - Creating a map from scratch with the Carla tools causes a crash with UE4.17.2 (Issue [#99](https://github.com/carla-simulator/carla/issues/99)), this guide will suggest dupplicating an existing level instead of creating one from scratch.

 ### Requirements